ecamp/ecamp3/CONTRIBUTING.md

 including edge cases, are effectively covered.

 ### Recommended Test User :bust_in_silhouette:
-To begin with, utilize the `test@example.com / test` user credentials.
+To login on dev environments like [localhost:3000](http://localhost:3000) utilize the `test@example.com / test` user credentials.
 This user has been populated with a comprehensive set of camps that should suffice for testing most features and scenarios.

 ### Feedback on Dev-Data :loudspeaker: